David Walker (abolitionist): Black nationalism

-Walker has often been regarded as an abolitionist with Black nationalist views, in large measure because he envisioned a future for black Americans that included self-rule.
+Walker has often been regarded as an abolitionist with Black nationalist views, in large measure because he envisioned a future for Black people that included self-rule.
 As he wrote in the Appeal: "Our sufferings will come to an end, in spite of all the Americans this side of eternity.
 Then we will want all the learning and talents, and perhaps more, to govern ourselves."

 Scholars such as historian Sterling Stuckey have remarked upon the connection between Walker's Appeal and black nationalism.
 In his 1972 study of The Ideological Origins of Black Nationalism, Stuckey suggested that Walker's Appeal "would become an ideological foundation... for Black Nationalist theory."
 Though some historians have said that Stuckey overstated the extent to which Walker contributed to the creation of a black nation, Thabiti Asukile, in a 1999 article on "The All-Embracing Black Nationalist Theories of David Walker's Appeal", defended Stuckey's interpretation.
 Asukile writes:

-Though scholars may continue to debate this, it would seem hard to disprove that the later advocates of black nationalism in America, who advocated a separate nation-state based on geographical boundaries during the nineteenth and twentieth centuries, would not have been able to trace certain ideological concepts to Walker's writings.
-Stuckey's interpretation of the Appeal as a theoretical black nationalist document is a polemical crux for some scholars who aver that David Walker desired to live in a multicultural America.
-Those who share this view must consider that Stuckey does not limit his discourse on the Appeal to a black nationalism narrowly defined, but rather to a range of sentiments and concerns.
-Stuckey's concept of a black nationalist theory rooted in African slave folklore in America is an original and pioneering one, and his intellectual insights are valuable to a progressive rewriting of African-American history and culture.